kbletsa/Scala-Big-Data-Analysis/README.md

-# Big Data Analysis Technologies - Scala
+# Big Data Analysis Technologies - Apache Spark (Scala)

 This repository contains the implementation of a project focuses on processing large datasets using **Apache Spark** with **Scala**.